sematic-ai/sematic/docs/get-started.md

 $ sematic run examples/mnist/pytorch
 ```

-> Sematic does not include expensive dependencies such as PyTorch or Pandas out of the box.
-If they are missing on your machine, Sematic will let you know how to install them.
+{% hint style="info" %} Sematic does not include expensive dependencies such as PyTorch or Pandas out of the box.
+If they are missing on your machine, Sematic will let you know how to install them. {% endhint %}

 The UI should open the Pipeline Page for the MNIST pipeline and you can follow execution and inspect inputs and outputs.